Aishwarydakhare/EDA-on-AMCAT-Dataset/README.md

 # EDA-on-AMCAT-Dataset
-Performing Exploratory Data Analysis of a Dataset
+Performing Exploratory Data Analysis on a Dataset